-As part of the Brigham and Women's MRI Research Center (BWMRC), the SAIL provides collaborative opportunities, access to advanced MRI instruments, and facilities infrastructure to researchers from around the world who are conducting pre-clinical, translational research in MRI.
+As part of the Brigham and Women’s MRI Research Center (BWMRC), the SAIL provides collaborative opportunities, access to state-of-the-art imaging instruments, and facilities infrastructure to researchers from around the world who are conducting preclinical, translational research.
 The expert staff at the SAIL strives for solutions that fit the needs of any researcher dedicated to serious scientific inquiry.

 Magnetic Resonance imaging (MRI) is an essential research tool for the non-invasive study of the structure and function of the human body.
 The ability to use this technology in pre-clinical models allows translational studies that are crucial to elucidating a variety of disease mechanisms and to developing novel treatment approaches.
 From the study of brain function in neuropsychiatric disease, to the measurement of pulmonary (lung) function, to the introduction of new, minimally invasive image-guided treatment approaches, the use of novel MRI research methods is revolutionizing biomedical science.

 The SAIL research facility is housed within the BWMRC.
 Its close proximity to the Longwood Medical Area and Harvard Medical School allows for a more naturally collaborative environment by providing investigators a comprehensive, translational research infrastructure.